 If you’re staying at a mix of both official and independent hostels — as most hostelers do — Let’s Go guidebooks offer the best all-around listings.

 Some hostels have a reservation system where, for a small fee, you can reserve and pay for your next hostel bed before you leave the last one.
-You can also book Hostelling International locations online (www.hihostels.com, $3 nonrefundable booking fee plus 5 percent nonrefundable deposit per location booked, balance due at hostel on arrival, $3 refund for HI members at hostel); they accept Visa and MasterCard and also sell hostel membership cards.
+You can also book Hostelling International locations online ($3 nonrefundable booking fee plus 6 percent nonrefundable deposit per location booked, balance due at hostel on arrival, 10 percent discount for members at check-in); they accept Visa and MasterCard and also sell hostel membership cards.
 Book at least a day ahead.

 Hostel bed availability is unpredictable.
 Some obscure hostels are booked out on certain days six months in advance.
 But I stumbled into Oberammergau one night during the jam-packed Passion Play festival and found beds for a group of eight.

 Look for unique hostel experiences.
-Hostels come in all shapes and sizes, and some are sightseeing ends in themselves.
-There are castles (Bacharach, Germany), moored ships and a converted jumbo jet (Stockholm), alpine chalets (Gimmelwald, Switzerland), huge modern buildings (Frankfurt), lakefront villas (Lugano, Italy), former prisons (Stockholm and Ljubljana, Slovenia), medieval manor houses (Wilderhope Manor, England), former choirboys' dorms (St. Paul's, London), country estates (Loch Lomond, Scotland), and former royal residences (Holland Park, London).
+Hostels come in all shapes and sizes, and some are sightseeing destinations in themselves.
+There are castles (Bacharach, Germany), moored ships and a converted jumbo jet (Stockholm), alpine chalets (Gimmelwald, Switzerland), huge modern buildings (Frankfurt), lakefront villas (Lugano, Italy), former prisons (Stockholm and Ljubljana, Slovenia), medieval manor houses (Wilderhope Manor, England), former choirboys’ dorms (St. Paul’s, London), and former royal residences (Holland Park, London).
 Survey other hostelers and hostel employees for suggestions.